MarkusG/mend/README.md

 # mend

-mend is a notetaking application that utilizes a relational database.
+mend is a knowledge management application that utilizes a relational database.

 ## Building